-Huaraz lies at the foot of the largest and northernmost mountain range in the tropical Andes, the Cordillera Blanca.
-It lies below the Palcaraju glacier and on the
+Huaraz lies at the foot of the largest and northernmost mountain range in the tropical limited extent by natural means.
+At the end of the 1930s, the lagoon held a water volume of 10 to 12 million m3.

-At the foot of the mountains Nevado Palcaraju (6,274 m) and Nevado Pucaranra (6,156 m) at an altitude of around 4,560 m is the glacial lake Laguna Palcacocha.
+Andes, the Cordillera Blanca.
+Below the Palcaraju glacier and at the foot of the mountains Nevado Palcaraju (6,274 m) and Nevado Pucaranra (6,156 m) at an altitude of around 4,560 m is the glacial lake Laguna Palcacocha.

 The lagoon is dammed by a natural moraine (rock debris deposited by the glacier).
-It collects meltwater from the glacier above and rainwater, which can only drain away to a limited extent by natural means.
-At the end of the 1930s, the lagoon held a water volume of 10 to 12 million m.
+It collects meltwater from the glacier above and rainwater, which can only drain away to a